parallaxinc/cyberbot/firmware/readme.md

 3. Connect a Prop Plug as indicated in the instructions above.

 4. Download and open the MicroBit Bot Firmware v0_3 project in SimpleIDE.
-Here are two ways to do that.
-   * In SimpleIDE, open a new project and paste in the code from [MicroBit Bot Firmware v0_3.c](https://github.com/parallaxinc/cyberbot/blob/master/firmware/MicroBit%20Bot%20Firmware%20v0_3.c)
+   * Method 1: Create a new project in SimpleIDE, and then paste in the code from [MicroBit Bot Firmware v0_3.c](https://github.com/parallaxinc/cyberbot/blob/master/firmware/MicroBit%20Bot%20Firmware%20v0_3.c).
-   * Save the files in these two links [MicroBit Bot Firmware v0_3.c](https://github.com/parallaxinc/cyberbot/blob/master/firmware/MicroBit%20Bot%20Firmware%20v0_3.c) and [MicroBit Bot Firmware v0_3.side](https://github.com/parallaxinc/cyberbot/blob/master/firmware/MicroBit%20Bot%20Firmware%20v0_3.side) to the same folder, and then open the .side file with SimpleIDE.
+   * Method 2: Save the files in these two links to the same folder.
+[MicroBit Bot Firmware v0_3.c](https://github.com/parallaxinc/cyberbot/blob/master/firmware/MicroBit%20Bot%20Firmware%20v0_3.c) and [MicroBit Bot Firmware v0_3.side](https://github.com/parallaxinc/cyberbot/blob/master/firmware/MicroBit%20Bot%20Firmware%20v0_3.side).
+Then, open the .side file with SimpleIDE.

 5. Set SimpleIDE's COM Port dropdown to your PropPlug's port.